drseergio/drseergio.github.com/source/_posts/2017-04-17-internet-connected-motorcycle-project-part-2.markdown

 [{% img /images/pcvtool.jpg 500 %}](/images/pcvtool.jpg)

-To extract the data I was after I needed to understand how the PCV interacts with the Windows tool and then write a program that mimicks the behavior.
+To extract the data I was after I needed to understand how the PCV interacts with the Windows tool and then write a program that mimics the behavior.
 Reverse engineering USB devices is nothing new.
 This has been done before to create Linux drivers for devices that didn't have official support.
 The process of reverse engineering simpler devices, such as toy cars and toy missile launchers, has been documented extensively ([Drive it yourself: USB car (Linux Voice)](https://www.linuxvoice.com/drive-it-yourself-usb-car-6/)).
 The plan looked like the following:

  * Look at the USB traffic between the PCV and its official software
  * Capture USB traffic while changing one variable at time (e.g. giving throttle) while keeping everything else constant